mariandev/HUE-Changer/README.md

 `PIXELS_ARRAY_HUE` - for this type the `map` value will be an array with the pixels positions that color will be changed.
 The elements from the array should look like [x, y, hue] where x and y are the positions of the pixel that color's you want to be changed and the hue is a number from 0 to 360 with which the pixels's color will be changed. (the `hue` is not required).

 `IMAGE` - for this type the `map` value will be an image element , ImageData ( resulted from the canvas' function .getImageData() ) or the image data from ImageData.
-This is actually a mask which sais thatthe color ofevery pixel that is not white (in the mask) should be changed with the `hue` value.
+This is actually a mask which sais that the color of every pixel that is not white (in the mask) should be changed with the `hue` value.

 `ALL` - for this type the `map` is not required , because every pixels' color will be changed.